Criminal Law – Involuntary Manslaughter

 What is Propofol?

 Propofol is a milky white liquid often referred to as “milk of amnesia” which is a powerful sedative.
-Although it can be used as a sleep aid; such is its potency that it is normally taken intravenously under medical supervision and used as an anesthetic in surgical procedures.
+Although it can be used as a sleep aid; such is its potency that it is normally taken intravenously under medical supervision and used as an anaesthetic in surgical procedures.

-Death of a Demi-God
+Death of A Demi-God

 Although Jackson’s eccentricities and idiosyncratic ways had been recognized, more-or-less globally for some decades, his death at 50 shocked and saddened much of America and parts of the world beyond.
 Hence, queries quickly arose as to what had caused his demise at such a comparatively young age.